 - Discuss the range of research questions that might be addressed by studying ancient biomolecules

-- Be aware of the principles of GLP (Good Laboratory Practice)
+- Explain the principles of GLP (Good Laboratory Practice)

-- Appreciate the importance of consistency, time-keeping, and good record-keeping in practical work
+- Understand the importance of consistency, time-keeping, and good record-keeping in practical work

-- Perform a range of practical, analytical techniques involved in data collection
+- Perform a range of practical techniques involved in collagen extraction

 - Perform an analysis on biomolecular data, specifically protein mass spectrometry (ZooMS) and stable isotope analysis

 - Critically evaluate research articles on biomolecular archaeology